pado31/linux_setup/README.md

-# linux_setup
+# Linux setup
-Scripts and dotfiles for set Linux up
+Scripts and dotfiles for set Linux up.

+Each branch is a specific configuration.